Cindy Walker

 She adopted a craftsman-like approach to her songwriting, often tailoring particular songs to specific artists.
-She produced a large body of songs that have been described as “direct, honest and unpretentious”.
-She had Top 10 hits spread over five decades.
+She produced a body of over 650 songs that have been described as “direct, honest, and unpretentious”.
+She had top-10 hits spread over five decades.
 She was inducted into the Country Music Hall of Fame in 1997, and the Texas Heritage Songwriters Hall of Fame in March 2011.

 Early life

-Cindy Walker was born on July 20, 1917, on her grandparents' farm near Mart, Texas (near Mexia, east of Waco), the daughter of a cotton-broker.
-Her maternal grandfather F.L.
-Eiland was a noted composer of hymns and her mother was a fine pianist.
-From childhood Cindy Walker was fond of poetry and wrote habitually.
+Lucille Eiland Walker, who in 1940 changed her name to "Cindy Walker," was born on July 20, 1917, on her grandparents' farm three miles north of Mart, Texas (near Mexia, about 20 miles east of Waco), the daughter of cotton broker Aubrey Walker.
+Her maternal grandfather, Franklin Lycurgus Eiland (1860-1909), was a noted composer of hymns.
+Her mother Oree Walker (1899-1991) was a fine pianist and Cindy's lifelong musical collaborator and business partner.
+From childhood, Cindy was fond of poetry and wrote habitually.
+Beginning at age 5 she gained recognition for her singing and dancing abilities.

 Career

 Beginnings

-As a teenager, inspired by newspaper accounts of the dust storms on the American prairies in the mid-1930s, Walker wrote the song, "Dusty Skies" (later recorded by Bob Wills and the Texas Playboys).
-In 1936, her "Casa de Mañana" was performed by the Paul Whiteman Orchestra (as part of the Texas Centennial celebrations).
-By the end of the decade Cindy Walker was singing and dancing in Texas stage shows.
+Throughout the 1930s, Walker sang and danced in stage shows across Texas and beyond.As a teenager, Walker wrote dozens of songs, many of which remained unpublished until the early 1940s.
+Among these early compositions, her song "Dusty Skies" was inspired by newspaper accounts of the dust storms on the American prairies in the mid-1930s, and later became a hit for Bob Wills and the Texas Playboys.
+In 1936, her song "Casa de Mañana" was performed by the Paul Whiteman Orchestra on a national radio broadcast as part of the Texas Frontier Centennial celebration in Fort Worth.

 Move to Los Angeles

-In 1940, Walker, at the age of 22, accompanied her parents on a business trip to Los Angeles.
-As they were driving down Sunset Boulevard she asked her father to stop the car near the Bing Crosby Enterprises building.
+In early 1940, Walker, at the age of 22, accompanied her parents on a business trip to Los Angeles.
+As they were driving down Sunset Boulevard, she asked her father to stop the car near the Bing Crosby Enterprises building.
 Walker later recalled: "I had decided that if I ever got to Hollywood, I was going to try to show Bing Crosby a song I had written for him called 'Lone Star Trail'".
-Her father said "You're crazy, girl", but nonetheless stopped the car.
+Her father said, "You're crazy, girl", but nonetheless stopped the car.
 Walker went inside the building to pitch her song and emerged shortly afterward to ask her mother to play the piano for her.
-Bing Crosby's brother Larry Crosby had agreed to listen to the song; Walker sang “Lone Star Trail” to him, accompanied by her mother.
+Bing Crosby's brother, Larry Crosby, had agreed to listen to the song; Walker sang “Lone Star Trail” to him, accompanied by her mother.
 Larry Crosby was impressed and aware that his brother was looking for a new Western song to record.
-The next day Cindy played guitar and sang “Lone Star Trail” for Bing Crosby at Paramount Studios (where he was making a movie).
-Crosby arranged for her to record a demo with Dave Kapp of Decca Records, who was also impressed and offered her a recording contract.
-"Lone Star Trail" was recorded and became a top-ten hit for Bing Crosby.
+The next day, Cindy played guitar and sang “Lone Star Trail” for Bing Crosby at Universal Studios where he was making a movie.
+Crosby arranged for her to record a demonstration with Dave Kapp of Decca Records, who was also impressed and offered her a recording contract.
+"Lone Star Trail" was recorded and became a top-ten hit for Bing Crosby in early 1941.

 Performances and recordings

-Walker remained in Los Angeles for 13 years.
-In 1940 she appeared as a singer in the Gene Autry Western Ride, Tenderfoot, Ride.
-The Decca recording contract led to Walker recording several songs with Texas Jim Lewis and His Lone Star Cowboys, including “Seven Beers with the Wrong Man” in 1941, which was also filmed as an early "Soundie" (a precursor of music videos).
-In 1944 Walker recorded a song (not her own) which became a top ten hit, “When My Blue Moon Turns to Gold Again”.